Optimal single threshold stopping rules and sharp prophet inequalities: Introduction

 As for the difference--type prophet inequalities, \citeasnoun{Hill-Kerz81} considered the family $\cF^{(n)}_{[0,1]}$ of all product form distributions with marginals supported on $[0,1]$ and showed that

 This inequality is asymptotically sharp, i.e.,

 The choice of the class $\cF_{[0,1]}^{(n)}$ was motivated by \citeasnoun{Hill-Kerz81}, given that if the support is unbounded then the regret can be arbitrarily large.
-A case with unbounded support was in fact considered by \citeasnoun{Kennedy-Kertz}, who focused on the family $\cF_\sigma^{(n)}$ of all distributions $F^{(n)}=F_1\times F_2\times\cdots\times F_n$ with marginals having bounded variance, ${\rm var}(X_i)\leq \sigma^2<\infty$, $i=1, \ldots, n$.
+A case with unbounded support was in fact considered by \citeasnoun{Kennedy-Kertz}, who focused on the family $\cF_\sigma^{(n)}$ of all distributions $F^{(n)}=\prod_{t=1}^n F_t$ with marginals having bounded variance, ${\rm var}(X_i)\leq \sigma^2<\infty$, $i=1, \ldots, n$.
 They proved that

 where $c_n\leq 1/2$, $\liminf_n c_n\geq \sqrt{\ln 2- 1/2}\approx 0.439$.
 However, no statement on sharpness of this inequality is made.
-The problem of deriving such results in more general (than bounded support) settings remains open to the best of our knowledge.
+To the best of our knowledge, the problem of deriving such results in more general (than bounded support) settings remains open.

 If $X_1, \ldots, X_n$ is a sequence of independent identically distributed (iid) random variables with common distribution $F$, then the prophet inequalities (\ref{eq:prophet}) and (\ref{eq:1/4}) can be improved.
 It is worth noting however that proofs of sharpness in this case are more involved because the family of distributions is much narrower given the homogeneity assumption.
 In what follows, in the setting of iid random variables, with slight abuse of notation in all formulas we drop the superscript $(n)$ and replace $F^{(n)}$ by $F$, $\cF^{(n)}$ by~$\cF$,~etc.